microsoftgraph/msgraph-sample-aspnet-core/tutorial/02-create-app.md

 1. Open your browser and browse to `https://localhost:5001`.
 If everything is working, you should see a default ASP.NET Core page.

-> [!TIP]
-> You can use any text editor to edit the source files for this tutorial.
-However, [Visual Studio Code](https://code.visualstudio.com/) provides additional features, such as debugging and Intellisense.

-> [!NOTE]
+> [!IMPORTANT]
-> If you receive a warning that the certificate for **localhost** is untrusted you can safely continue to the website.
+> If you receive a warning that the certificate for **localhost** is un-trusted you can use the .NET Core CLI to install and trust the development certificate.
+See [Enforce HTTPS in ASP.NET Core](/aspnet/core/security/enforcing-ssl?view=aspnetcore-3.1) for instructions for specific operating systems.

 ## Add NuGet packages